Follow these Steps to email a friend or colleague a link to this information.

 Providing Adoptive Parents With Information About Adoptees and Their Birth Families

 Summarizes State laws regarding the types of information that adoptive parents are provided about the background of the child they are hoping to adopt.
 The information generally relates to medical and genetic history, family and social background, and mental health history of the child and the child's birth family.
-For the adopted child or youth, it may also include placement history and any history of abuse or neglect.
+For the adopted child or youth, it also may include placement history and any history of abuse or neglect.
 Exceptions for stepparent and relative adoptions also are discussed.

 Table of Contents